 For new democracies and societies emerging from conflict, effective systems of dispute resolution are essential to maintaining a lasting peace and preventing violence.
-In Liberia, researchers examined the impact of introducing alternative dispute resolution (ADR) trainings on the rate at which community members resolved property disputes, the level of satisfaction with the resolution, and the incidence of violence related to the disputes.
-Communities that received ADR workshops were more likely to resolve land disputes, experienced less violence, and had higher levels of satisfaction with the dispute resolution process— especially for long-standing disputes.
+In Liberia, researchers examined the short and long-term impacts of introducing alternative dispute resolution (ADR) trainings on the rate at which community members resolved property disputes and the incidence of violence related to those disputes.
+In the long-run, dispute resolutions became less violent in communities that received the ADR workshops, despite no reduction in the overall incidence of property disputes.

-For new democracies and societies emerging from conflict, effective dispute resolution mechanisms are essential to maintaining a lasting peace.
+For new democracies and societies emerging from conflict, effective dispute resolution mechanisms are essential to maintaining lasting peace.
 Without these systems, every land boundary, business deal, will, or loan could lead to a dispute, some of which turn violent.
 However, in contexts of weakened state presence, formal structures for conflict resolution, such as courts, usually do not exist and, those that do, are often unable to meet the needs of the entire population.
 As a result, many disputes are settled through informal institutions—governed by shared, unwritten rules of appropriate behavior enforced through social sanction and praise.
-Informal institutions, however, may produce resolutions which are biased towards the powerful and bargains that are difficult to keep, putting these contexts at greater risk of breaking down into violence.
+Informal institutions, on the other hand, may produce resolutions which are biased towards the powerful and bargains that are difficult to keep, leading to a greater risk of violence.

-In weak states, strengthening formal conflict resolution institutions can take decades.
+In weak states, rebuilding and strengthening formal conflict resolution institutions can take decades.
 In the short term, what can states do to improve the quality of informal dispute resolution and reduce violence?
-Alternative dispute resolution (ADR) trainings are a potential solution which aim to teach a set of skills and practices that can help build community norms around how people should resolve disputes.
-By building improved dispute resolution skills and norms, ADR could help parties reach self-enforcing bargains faster than through the formal court system, but there is little evidence of ADR’s effectiveness, or whether its impacts are sustained over time.
+Alternative dispute resolution (ADR) trainings offer a potential solution—by teaching a set of skills and practices that can help build community norms around how people should resolve disputes, ADR could help parties reach self-enforcing bargains faster than through formal court systems.
+However, there is little evidence of ADR’s effectiveness, or whether its impacts are sustained over time.

 - 90 communities received standard ADR workshops targeted to 15 percent of community members (described below);